krishnendusukumar/contact-data-chart-map/README.md

 # Technology used:

-React query
+React query.

-Chart.js - for displaying line chart
+Chart.js - for displaying line chart/

 Leaflet - for displaying map and markers over it.

-Ant-design - for showing the contact data in the table React router - for routing
+Ant-design - for showing the contact data in the table

+React router - for routing

 Redux - state management

 # Steps to start on local machine